gunjung2147/semiconductor-defect-detection/README.md

 Week 4: Fine-tuning and optimization.
 Week 5: Test on unseen data and prepare documentation.
 Week 6: Wrap up, package the model, and deploy it for demo purposes.

----

-You should now be able to copy this version into Google Docs without any formatting issues!